tsuru/tsuru/docs/installing/adding-nodes.rst

 Manually created nodes
 ======================

-To add a previously provisioned nodes you call the `tsuru-admin docker-node-add <http://tsuru-admin.readthedocs.org/en/latest/#docker-node-add>`_ with the ``--register`` flag and setting the address key with the URL of the Docker API in the remote node.
+To add a previously provisioned node you call the `tsuru-admin docker-node-add <http://tsuru-admin.readthedocs.org/en/latest/#docker-node-add>`_ with the ``--register`` flag and setting the address key with the URL of the Docker API in the remote node.